-The timings will be identical to those described in Table 17: Asynchronous Read AC Characteristics.
+The timings will be identical to those described in Table 17: Asynchronous Read AC characteristics.
 The Configuration Register Enable input, CR, is 'don't care'.

-Read Configuration Register and Set Configuration Register sequences both require 4 read and write cycles.
-These cycles are performed in asynchronous mode, whatever the device operating mode:
+Read Configuration Register and Set Configuration Register sequences both require 4 read or write cycles.
+These cycles will be executed in asynchronous mode, whatever the device operating mode:

-- 2 bus read and one bus write cycles to a unique address location, 7FFFFFh, indicate that the next operation will read or write to a configuration register.
+- 1. 2 bus read and one bus write cycles to a unique address location, 7FFFFh, indicate that the next operation will read or write to a configuration register.
 The data written during the third cycle must be '0000h' to access the RCR, '0001h' to access the BCR and '0002h' to access the DIDR during the next cycle. - 2.
 The fourth cycle reads from or writes to the configuration register.